dondretrotman/Scoundrel/README.md

 # Scoundrel
 A python implementation of the card game
 Official(?) rules are here: http://www.stfj.net/art/2011/Scoundrel.pdf

-This follows all the rules *except*:
-1. No running from rooms
-2. It replaces the card immediately instead of waiting until you clear the room

 This was just a little excercise to see how fast I could do it (about 6 hours)

+Just type `python3 scoundrel.py` in your command line and it should run.